 - Are carried out several times.

 In other words, a loop is a particular statement that makes a group of instructions be followed multiple times.
-Just as with conditional statements, there are several ways in which you can structure loops and I will cover them in future tutorials.
+Just as conditional statements, there are several ways in which you can structure loops.

 However, for purposes of the Horse_Sugar_Cubes application, you can can use a For Each…Next statement.
 This statement asks Excel to execute a group of statements repeatedly for each of the components of a particular group.